kennethreitz-archive/.com/content/posts/121126-open-source.rst

 Open source has found itself to be the crux of my professional, personal, and social life.
 There's something special about it.

 However, it's also not the only activity that I give my attention to.
-I'm also a photographer.
-My camera is one of my favorite things in the world.
-It never leaves my side.
+I'm also `a photographer <http://kennethreitz.com/pages/photography.html>`_.
+My camera never leaves my side.

 It's crucial to have an analog balance in our digital world.
 No digital interface will ever replicate the feeling of a manually focused rangefinder camera, or the sustainable precision of a fully mechanical watch.
 It's all about context and perspective.